 Prohibited services under the new policies can be resolved in short order.
 In the examples below the use of P2P, Dropbox and Tunnel (i.e. onion routing) can be observed.

 Using the host inventory, individual violators can be queried in the same manner that SMTP servers were found earlier.

 In an earlier entry, I explained the importance of monitoring the effectiveness of network security mechanisms.
 NetFlow can easily display violations or security bypasses occurring in the evaluated network.

 In planning network expansion to allow for integration of two networks, it is important to understand how different geographic locations send data.
 Building maps of those relationships can help.

 Building capacity planning metrics off of those relationship maps can provide histograms of traffic patterns.

-NetFlow analysis can prove to be an effective method for detecting security events including worm and botnet infections, as well as advanced threats currently active in the acquisition network.
+NetFlow analysis can prove an effective method of detecting security events including worm & botnet infections as well as advanced threats currently active in the acquisition network.

-Intelligent NetFlow analysis can solve many problems associated with M&A. It provides detailed information on security events, policy violations, utilized services and capacity planning.
+Intelligent NetFlow analysis can solve problems around M&A. It provides detailed information on security events, policy violations, utilized services and capacity planning.